synaq/api-quick-start/docs/ous.md

 # Organisational Units (OUs)

 OUs represent your customers in the API hierarchy.
-There are two types:
-- **Companies** — direct customers; packages and domains are created under these
+A company is a direct customer of your reseller — packages and domains are created under companies.
-- **Sub-resellers** — intermediate resellers who can have their own companies

 ---